ceferisbarov/HijriConverter.jl/README.md

 ## Documentation

-## Progress
+## Progress and Feedback
 You can follow progress of the project from [this Trello board](https://trello.com/b/tGMCDQjH).
+You can email me at cefer.isbarov@gmail.com for any feedback or suggestion.

 ## License